gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 ## Change the color theme

 The blog theme ships with a default Gatsby purple theme, but you can override and customize the theming of your site to your heart's content.
-In this tutorial, we'll change a few colors.
+In this tutorial, you'll change a few colors.

 Open up `/src/gatsby-theme-blog/gatsby-theme-ui/colors.js`, and uncomment the code in that file.